 Has being an ENT met your expectations?
 Why?

 Yes; it has been a very rewarding field and I enjoy it.
-About the only negatives to this field is that healthcare in general is under attack with the constant changes by government.
+About the only negative to this field is that healthcare, in general, is under attack with the constant changes by the government.
 The paperwork is increasing exponentially, the regulations are increasing exponentially, and nobody really is helping to improve the practice of medicine by any of it.

 What do you like most about being an ENT?